The Eraser Rmxs

+The Eraser Rmxs is a remix album of songs from The Eraser (2006), the debut studio album by the English musician Thom Yorke.
+It was released on 27 August 2008.

+Release

-The Eraser Rmxs is a remix album of songs from The Eraser, the debut studio album by English musician Thom Yorke.
-The album was originally intended for release in Japan only on 28 May 2008, and later 25 June 2008, by Warner Bros.
-Records.
-It was eventually released on 27 August 2008.
-It contains 9 remixes of 8 tracks from Yorke's 2006 solo album The Eraser by various electronica, dubstep, and techno artists.
-The remixes had earlier been released in the UK by XL Recordings as three EPs, each comprising three tracks.
+The Eraser Rmxs contains nine remixes of eight tracks from Yorke's 2006 solo album The Eraser by various electronica, dubstep, and techno artists.
+The remixes were earlier released in the UK by XL Recordings as three EPs, each comprising three tracks.
 The EPs were first released as downloads in December 2007, then on 12" vinyl records in early 2008.

 Critical reception

-The Eraser Rmxs received mixed reviews from music critics, with most viewing the release as unnecessary.
-Resident Advisor's Daniel Bates said "These nine reworks presented a chance to make amends, but most of the remixers seem to have fallen into the same habit Yorke did: playing it safe", though praised the remixes of "Harrowdown Hill" and "Analyse".
-Jory Spadea of Spectrum Culture viewed the album as superfluous and inferior to its parent album, but singled out Four Tet's folktronica remix of "Atoms For Peace" for possibly outshining the original with its "Radiohead-like climax".
-Ryan Domball of Pitchfork was more positive overall, complimenting the collection's hopeful tone and especially Burial's remix of "And It Rained All Night", saying "Yorke's voice suits Burial's soupy concoctions just as nicely as those mysterious R&B divas he's usually fond of-- if this team ever decided to meet on an LP level, few would oppose."
+The Resident Advisor critic Daniel Bates said: "These nine reworks presented a chance to make amends, but most of the remixers seem to have fallen into the same habit Yorke did: playing it safe."
+He raised the remixes of "Harrowdown Hill" and "Analyse".
+Jory Spadea of Spectrum Culture viewed the album as superfluous and inferior to The Eraser, but said Four Tet's folktronica remix of "Atoms For Peace" possibly outshone the original with its "Radiohead-like climax".
+Ryan Domball of Pitchfork praised the hopeful tone and Burial's remix of "And It Rained All Night", saying "Yorke's voice suits Burial's soupy concoctions just as nicely as those mysterious R&B divas he's usually fond of — if this team ever decided to meet on an LP level, few would oppose."